-During their lifetime, most women will develop uterine fibroids–a type of benign tumor that can wreak havoc on your general and sexual health.
-In recognition of this widespread problem, Dr. Oz recently devoted an entire episode of his daytime talk show to discussing this widespread female health problem.
+How are fibroids diagnosed?
+And when should you start worrying about these growths?
+Well, during their lifetime, most women will develop uterine fibroids.
+And they are a type of benign tumor that can wreak havoc on your general and sexual health.
+In recognition of this widespread problem, Dr. Oz (before he ran for the government) actually devoted entire episodes of his daytime talk show to discussing this widespread female health problem.

-In the show, Dr. Oz revealed that a shocking 70% of women are affected by fibroids, but most don’t know that they have a problem.
+Now, here's a shocking statistic you don't have to be a TV doctor to understand.
+As it turns out, 70% of women are affected by fibroids, but most don’t know that they have a problem.
 How could that be?
-The reason is simple: too many women don’t know what symptoms they need to look for, or how to assess their fibroid risk.
+The reason is simple: too many women don't know what symptoms they need to look for, or how to assess their fibroid risk.

 Fibroids are not cancerous, but they are abnormal growths in your uterus.
 Typically, they develop in pre-menopausal women.
-They get larger thanks to estrogen stimulation, which means pregnancy can speed up fibroid growth.
-Women with fibroids can have normal pregnancies, but they need to be monitored carefully throughout.
+They grow larger thanks to estrogen stimulation, which means pregnancy can speed up fibroid growth.
+Women with fibroids can have normal pregnancies, but they must be monitored carefully.
 Some women with fibroids will have difficulty conceiving or carrying a baby to term.

 Your doctors can detect fibroid warning signs during a routine pelvic exam; if your uterus feels unusual, especially if it seems larger than normal, you may have fibroids.
+In some cases, though, smaller fibroids will go undetected during a physical exam.
 At that point, your doctor may recommend a pelvic ultrasound to complete your diagnosis.

 Fibroids can push on your bladder, making you pee much more or less than you normally do.
 Fibroids can also make your period flow much heavier than usual, and they can cause you to feel pressure and pain in your pelvic region.
 Many women with fibroids also experience back pain.